Silibistro Jibladze: Political activities during the Russian Revolution

-After the February revolution of 1917, he was a member of the Executive Committee of the Tbilisi Council of Workers' and Soldiers' Deputies.
+After the February Revolution of 1917, he was a member of the Executive Committee of the Tbilisi Council of Workers' and Soldiers' Deputies.
 From November 1917 he was elected a member of the National Council of Georgia, from February 1918 he was a member of the Transcaucasian Sejm.
-On May 26, 1918, he signed the Act of Independence of Georgia.
+On 26 May 1918 he signed the Act of Independence of Georgia.
 During 1918, he was a member of the Parliament of Georgia.
 In February 1919, he was elected a member of the Tbilisi City Council.
 In March 1919, he was elected as a member of the founding Constituent Assembly of Georgia.
-On March 12, as the oldest member of the Constituent Assembly, he opened its first session.
+On 12 March, as the oldest member of the Constituent Assembly, he opened its first session.
 He was a member of the election, military and recommendation commissions.

 After the Soviet occupation in 1921, he stayed in Georgia and joined the resistance movement.
-On April 10, 1921, he presided over a conference that adopted a seven-point resolution and proposed the government of the Georgian SSR to hold a referendum, in which case they promised that the Menshevik party would limit itself to open criticism and cooperation.
+On 10 April 1921 he presided over a conference that adopted a seven-point resolution and proposed the government of the Georgian SSR to hold a referendum, in which case they promised that the Menshevik party would limit itself to open criticism and cooperation.
 Faced with the Bolshevik regime's refusal to compromise and repressions, Jibladze started to create a united front of resistance.

-On July 13, 1921, he was arrested for responding to Stalin's report at a meeting held at the Nadzaladev club.
-In the fall of 1921, he was released from prison due to illness.
+On 13 July 1921 he was arrested for responding to Stalin's report at a meeting held at the Nadzaladev club.
+In autumn 1921 he was released from prison due to illness.
 After his release, he returned to underground activities.
 Jibladze was the initiator of Catholicos-Patriarch Ambrosius's appeal to the Genoa Conference, in which he requested the liberation of Georgia from Soviet occupation.

-On February 17, 1922, Jibladze died of heart failure in a safe house.
+On 17 February 1922 Jibladze died of heart failure in a safe house.
 The Cheka discovered his location, kidnapped his body and buried it in the Russian cemetery of Vera under secret circumstances.